Close Encounters of the Fourth Kind: Idiocy.

 — Carl Sagan.

 There are two kinds of hoaxes.
-The First Kind catches the public off guard with its ersatz authenticity (Piltdown Man, Orson Welles’s broadcast War Of The Worlds, THE BLAIR WITCH PROJECT); the Second Kind requires but a minimal amount of rational thought to dispel its idiotic fakery.
-Olatunde Osunsanmi’s film THE FOURTH KIND – is the Second Kind.
+The First Kind catches the public off guard with its ersatz authenticity (Piltdown Man, Orson Welles’s broadcast of War Of The Worlds, THE BLAIR WITCH PROJECT); the Second Kind requires but a minimal amount of rational thought to dispel its idiotic fakery.
+Olatunde Osunsanmi‘s film THE FOURTH KIND – is the Second Kind.

 Full marks to Osunsanmi for getting it done, though: it’s hard work in Hollywood moving any project from conception to completion and he not only scored funding for his outdated, tired concept of extraterrestrial alien abduction, but also A-List stars to pretend to be abducted.
 He goes to great pains to stamp it with authenticity: names bleeped out, faces blurred, filmstock doctored to look like vidcam footage, bad angles – and then makes one fatal mistake…